 A quick summary:

-- The law doesn’t prevent lenders from giving out multiple PDL loans
+- The law doesn’t prevent lenders from giving out multiple payday loans

 - Sometimes lenders won’t give out a second loan if you already have one

-- The more loans you get, the worse the interest rate.
+- The more loans you get, the higher the interest rate.
 And the more likely you are to fall into the payday loan trap

 - There are a number of alternatives to additional payday loans, such as consolidation programs

-So the short answer is yes, lots of people are able to get multiple PDLs.
+So the short answer is yes, lots of people are able to get multiple payday loans

 Some states have no loan limits.
 In Texas for example, there is no legal limit to the amount a pay lender can give you.
 They could give you a loan for $100,000 if they wanted to (which obviously they wouldn’t).